TRDan6577/AlbumAesthetics/README.md

 and it will go through all of your folders and place the appropriate album art in each one.
 Additionally, it looks to see if you already have an image downloaded with this program in your directory before downloading another one.
-This means if you add a couple songs to your library, albumAesthetics won't redownload ALL of your images again - only the new ones.vDon't feel like moving your program to your music directory?
+This means if you add a couple songs to your library, albumAesthetics won't redownload ALL of your images again - only the new ones.
+Don't feel like moving your program to your music directory?
 Do:

 `python albumAesthetics.py "scanner:path/to/your/music/directory"`